This will be my first article about NFTs and anything related to Web3. Not because I'm not interested, but because it's all new to me.

 How to mint the commit NFT

-Luckily for us, there is already a fantastic website that will do the heavy lifting.
+Luckily, there is already a fantastic website that will do the heavy lifting.

 So step one, go to the GitNFT website.